ehsanasgari/DeepPrime2Sec/README.md

 <li> <b>Biophysical features (length: 16) --- biophysical </b> For each amino acid we create a normalized vector of their biophysical properties, e.g., flexibility,  instability,  surface accessibility,  kd-hydrophobicity, hydrophilicity, and etc.</li>
 </ul>

-In order to use combinations of features in the software please use the following keywords for the key of `features_to_use`.
-The included one will be concatenated.
+In order to use combinations of features in the software please use the following keywords for the key of `features_to_use`. `features_to_use` is part of model parameters.
+The included features in the config will be concatenated as input:

 ```
+ model_paramters:
   features_to_use:
   - onehot
   - embedding